 As people age, one of the most difficult processes to face is that of the decline in cognitive functions.
 The early loss of this function is classified as dementia, which can be a frightening factor of aging for the individual experiencing it, and for their families.
 The effects of dementia happen over time and can be overwhelming to a senior loved one.
 Both them and their family often become frustrated because of the gradual and progressive lack of communication.
 Your senior loved one will show signs of confusion, and the inability to understand what is going on around them, and often worst of all, who is around them.
 The time will eventually come when information on living in a care facility for dementia patients is needed.
 When it is time to consider dementia care The onset of dementia will usually allow time for the family to discuss a care and…> Read More

 Parkinson’s disease is a condition of the nervous system that impacts movement.
 Its development is gradual and starts with a rarely visible tremor in one hand.
 This condition is more common in older people, however, younger people can also be diagnosed with Young Onset Parkinson’s.
 Symptoms of the disease include tremors, decelerated movement, changes in speaking, writing changes, damaged posture and balance, and stiffness.
-The following are the 8 most common treatments for Parkinson’s disease: Medical prescription Currently, there is no standard treatment for the disease.
+The following are the 8 most common treatments for Parkinson’s disease: Medical prescription: Currently, there is no standard treatment for the disease.
 The treatment of each patient is based on their symptoms.
-However, there are several medications and therapies that are available to improve the qualities of the patient’s life by reducing the symptoms.
-Here are some of the treatments used.
-Carbidopa-levodopa infusion Dopamine agonist Anticholinergic MAO type B inhibitors Pramipexole Tasmar Trihexyphenidyl Laropoda Benztropine mesylate Amantadine Surgical treatment options Depending on the patient’s needs, health,…> Read More
+However, there are several medications and therapies that are available to improve the quality of the patient’s life by reducing the symptoms.
+Here are some of the treatments used: Carbidopa-levodopa infusion Dopamine agonist Anticholinergic MAO type B inhibitors Pramipexole Tasmar Trihexyphenidyl Laropoda Benztropine mesylate Amantadine Surgical treatment options: Depending on the patient’s needs, health,…> Read More

 Free care service for the first 8 hours on a monthly commitment.